-In planning and performing our audit of the financial statement, we considered the Wolfe County Fiscal Court's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statement, but not for the purpose of expressing an opinion on the effectiveness of the Wolfe County Fiscal Court's internal control.
+In connection with our engagement to audit the financial statement, we considered the Wolfe County Fiscal Court's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statement, but not for the purpose of expressing an opinion on the effectiveness of the Wolfe County Fiscal Court's internal control.
 Accordingly, we do not express an opinion on the effectiveness of the Wolfe County Fiscal Court's internal control.